High-value, high-risk and vital public records

 - consulting with business managers and legal advisors

-- reviewing your agency's statutory and regulatory responsibilities
+- reviewing your public authority's statutory and regulatory responsibilities

-- considering business activities and related records included in an approved retention and disposal schedule.
+- considering business activities and related public records included in an approved retention and disposal schedule.

-- to assess all of your agency's records, regardless of location and format
+- to assess all of your public authority's public records, regardless of location and format

-- not all 'important' records are vital to recovering core business operations.
+- not all 'important' public records are vital to recovering core business operations.

-When you assess records, risk management principles may help to distinguish between vital records, important records, useful records and non-essential records.
+When you assess public records, risk management principles may help to distinguish between vital public records, important public records, useful public records and non-essential public records.

-The easiest way to identify and document these records is through a vital records register.
-For each record include:
+The easiest way to identify and document these public records is through a vital public records register.
+For each public record include:

 - location (e.g. on-site, off-site, of original, of duplicate, server, data centre, backups, mirror sites)